kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

     // library code ends here
 ```

-By default, we are using GoogleAnalytics specific intrepretation.
+By default, we are using GoogleAnalytics specific interpretation.
 And we have provided client with only two types
 of tracking; event and view.
 Pretty limited.
 We now have given responsibility of extension to the client.
 Every code
 below from here is a client side code.